i12cu84/Mathematical-Modeling-Python/README.md

 #Mathematical-Modeling

-Project C of 2020 Shenzhen Cup Mathematical Modeling (National Competition) (Environment python)
+Project C of 2020 Shenzhen Cup Mathematical Modeling (National Competition)

 The code folder is the source code